 Classes will include lessons on specific grammatical structures; you'll learn to recognize and correct errors in your own work, as well as in other students' work.
 Follow-up activities include the reading, speaking, writing, and listening tasks requiring the use of these structures.
-The content for most of your exercises and assignments will be taken from your other courses in the Academic Business Program.
+You will be using textbooks from your other BCIT courses for some of the activities in this class.
 A grade of 65% in this course meets the prerequisite for COMM 0005.